vapoursynth/vapoursynth/doc/pythonreference.rst

 Python Keywords as Filter Arguments
 ***********************************

-If a filter's argument happens to be a Python keyword, you may prepend an underscore to the argument's name when invoking the filter.
-The Python module will strip one leading underscore from all filter arguments before passing them to the filters.
+If a filter's argument happens to be a Python keyword, you may append an underscore to the argument's name when invoking the filter.
+The Python module will strip one trailing underscore (if present) from all filter arguments before passing them to the filters.

 ::

-   clip = core.plugin.Filter(clip, _lambda=1)
+   clip = core.plugin.Filter(clip, lambda_=1)

 Another way to deal with such arguments is to place them in a dictionary::